mz4/Crumbs/docs/index.md

 A REST API commonly uses a response message’s entity body to help convey the state of a request message’s identified resource.
 Today, the most commonly used text formats is JSON.

+# GraphQL
+GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
+- Open source and created by Facebook
+- Gives clients the power to describe exactly what data they want
+- Can sit in front of any existing API because its just a query language

+GraphQL vs REST
+- GraphQL only has one URL.
+  Request details are in a POST body (or GET)
+- In REST, shape and size of data resource is determined by the server,
+  In Graphql its determined by the query (request)
+- In REST, you have to male multiple API calls to retrieve relational data,
+  in GraphQL you can start with entry resource and traverse all the connections in one request
+- In REST, the shape of the response is determined by whom ever created the server,
+  in GraphQL the shape is determined by the query

+Terminology
+- Query - Queries specify which endpoints we want to call, how we want the response to look
+- Fields - Properties that comprise the shape of a response
+- Type - A collection of fields that make up a specific queryable object.

+- Mutation - A special kind of GraphQL query that causes changes to the data available on the backend
+- Schema - A special kind of document that describes how a GraphQL endpoint can receive and send information
+- Query Language - The syntax we use to write GraphQL queries that retrieve data from an endpoint
+- Self-documenting API - An API that can be easily understood just by reading its schema -- no extra documentation needed

 ---
 # LINUX